Matterport (NASDAQ:MTTR) Releases Q3 2022 Earnings Guidance

 Matterport (NASDAQ:MTTR – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of -$0.15–$0.13 for the period, compared to the consensus estimate of -$0.13.
 The company issued revenue guidance of $35.00 million-$37.00 million, compared to the consensus revenue estimate of $32.94 million.
 Matterport also updated its FY 2022 guidance to -$0.50–$0.46 EPS.

-A number of brokerages have recently commented on MTTR.
-Piper Sandler lifted their price objective on shares of Matterport from $5.00 to $7.00 and gave the company an overweight rating in a research report on Thursday, August 11th.
-Wolfe Research assumed coverage on shares of Matterport in a research report on Tuesday, August 16th.
+MTTR has been the subject of several analyst reports.
+Piper Sandler boosted their target price on Matterport from $5.00 to $7.00 and gave the stock an overweight rating in a report on Thursday, August 11th.
+Wedbush lowered Matterport from an outperform rating to a neutral rating and reduced their target price for the stock from $10.00 to $6.00 in a report on Tuesday, May 3rd.
+Morgan Stanley boosted their target price on Matterport from $5.00 to $7.00 and gave the stock an equal weight rating in a report on Friday, August 12th.
+Deutsche Bank Aktiengesellschaft reduced their target price on Matterport from $9.00 to $7.00 in a report on Wednesday, May 11th.
+Finally, Wolfe Research initiated coverage on Matterport in a report on Tuesday, August 16th.
 They issued a market perform rating for the company.
-Wedbush cut shares of Matterport from an outperform rating to a neutral rating and dropped their target price for the company from $10.00 to $6.00 in a research report on Tuesday, May 3rd.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of Matterport from $9.00 to $7.00 in a research report on Wednesday, May 11th.
-Finally, Morgan Stanley boosted their target price on shares of Matterport from $5.00 to $7.00 and gave the company an equal weight rating in a research report on Friday, August 12th.
-Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and a consensus price target of $10.83.
+Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, Matterport presently has a consensus rating of Moderate Buy and a consensus target price of $10.83.

-In other news, CTO Japjit Tulsi sold 60,000 shares of the company’s stock in a transaction on Tuesday, June 14th.
-The shares were sold at an average price of $3.89, for a total value of $233,400.00.
-Following the sale, the chief technology officer now directly owns 346,486 shares of the company’s stock, valued at approximately $1,347,830.54.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In other Matterport news, Director Jason Krikorian sold 327,270 shares of the company’s stock in a transaction on Wednesday, May 25th.
-The shares were sold at an average price of $5.10, for a total transaction of $1,669,077.00.
-Following the transaction, the director now owns 19,856,310 shares in the company, valued at $101,267,181.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CTO Japjit Tulsi sold 60,000 shares of the stock in a transaction dated Tuesday, June 14th.
+In related news, CFO James Daniel Fay sold 74,373 shares of the business’s stock in a transaction on Tuesday, June 7th.
+The stock was sold at an average price of $5.03, for a total value of $374,096.19.
+Following the sale, the chief financial officer now owns 749,097 shares of the company’s stock, valued at approximately $3,767,957.91.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In related news, CTO Japjit Tulsi sold 60,000 shares of the business’s stock in a transaction that occurred on Tuesday, June 14th.
 The shares were sold at an average price of $3.89, for a total transaction of $233,400.00.
-Following the completion of the sale, the chief technology officer now owns 346,486 shares of the company’s stock, valued at approximately $1,347,830.54.
+Following the completion of the transaction, the chief technology officer now owns 346,486 shares in the company, valued at $1,347,830.54.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CFO James Daniel Fay sold 74,373 shares of the company’s stock in a transaction that occurred on Tuesday, June 7th.
+The shares were sold at an average price of $5.03, for a total transaction of $374,096.19.
+Following the completion of the transaction, the chief financial officer now owns 749,097 shares of the company’s stock, valued at approximately $3,767,957.91.
 The disclosure for this sale can be found here.
-Insiders have sold 461,643 shares of company stock valued at $2,276,573 in the last ninety days.
-24.20% of the stock is currently owned by insiders.
+24.20% of the stock is currently owned by company insiders.

 Matterport, Inc, a spatial data company, focuses on digitization and datafication of the built world.
 It offers Matterport digital twins, a 3D data platform to design, build, operate, promote, and understand spaces.
 The company offers Matterport Capture, an application that enables to capture depth, data, and imagery of a space using 3D cameras, 360 cameras, and iPhones; Matterport Workshop application to customize, add additional details, and share spaces; Matterport Showcase application for audience view and explore space in its final format; and Matterport VR to experience virtual reality.